richfisher/sidekiq-enqueuer/README.md

 * Open Sidekiq Web, click the `Enqueuer` tab.

 * You can see a list of job classes/modules and params.
-Click Enqueue Form.
+Click Enqueue.

 ![list](https://cloud.githubusercontent.com/assets/830633/14494297/c9b01b10-01bc-11e6-8ef5-a4d29ff45fb3.png)